cutie-shell/cutie-shell/README.md

 qt5-welcome-app

 ## Building and Running on halium9 devices (powered by droidian)
-Status: WIP
+Status: Beta project
 Tested on: Volla Phone, Xiaomi Redmi 7

 ## Auto Bash script
 * Install droidian phosh and devtools on your device.
 * Connected the device to a PC running Linux: `ssh droidian@10.15.19.82`